Next Start

 To be successful in this role, operators must have the following traits:

-• Mechanical aptitude
+• Mechanical aptitude.

-• Basic understanding of computer programming and CAD/CAM software
+• Basic understanding of computer programming and CAD/CAM software.

-• Strong problem-solving and multi-tasking skills
+• Problem-solving and multi-tasking skills.

 What Does a CNC Operator Do?